 Book: Though not required, reading a book on Bengal cats will help you better understand them before you get them home.
 They are a challenging breed and understanding them completely before you adopt is a good idea.

-* Prices do not include shipping costs (shipping within Canada is typically $350, unless an overnight stay is required)
+* Prices do not include shipping costs (shipping within Canada is typically $350, unless an overnight stay is required), you will need to purchase a kennel which is extra.

 * All prices are in Canadian Funds